 Like Numero®, AFG originated here in WA, and in fact, the Interschool Numero® Challenge is just one year younger than AFG.
 However, both AFG and Numero® have grown far beyond the boundaries of their state of origin.
 Numero® has spread not only throughout English-speaking countries (including the UK, Ireland, New Zealand, USA and Canada), but also through SE Asia, Japan and Korea.

-Numero is honoured and proud to have developed this association with AFG, and have now had their support through sponsorship for fourteen years.
+Numero is honoured and proud to have developed this association with AFG, and in 2022 will have had their support through sponsorship for sixteen years.
 It is thanks to AFG that schools compete for prizes at both heats and finals, with generous cash prizes awarded to the top three schools in the final.
-2010 began the awarding of extra cash prizes, with first place winning $1000, second place $500 and third place $250.
+2010 began the awarding of extra cash prizes, with the first placed school winning $1000, second place $500 and third place $250.

 Edwina Forward Engraving

 Since the inception of this competition in 1998, Edwina Forward Engraving (EFE) has provided all our trophies without charge.
 In 2007, they provided a new perennial shield, as well as engraved medallions for the winning team, to mark the 10th anniversary of the competition.
-EFE have been an amazing supporter of Numero®, and we truly appreciate our continuing association.
+EFE have been an amazing supporter of Numero®, and we truly appreciate this continuing association.

 The AFG Interschool Numero® Challenge 2021

-The remaining six places in the final went to the next highest scoring teams (in alphabetical order): Carey Number Ninjas, Castletown Pi-Rates, Duncraig Destroyers, Geraldton Div-Whiz, Sutherland Dianella To the Power of Genius and Willetton New Addition.
+The remaining six places in the final went to the next highest scoring teams (in alphabetical order): Belmay Brainiacs, Carey Baptist Divide & Conquer, Mandurah Baptist Mindstorms, St Lawrence’s Bros on Their Toes, Wattle Grove Super Solvers and Willetton Wizards.

 (1st, 2nd and 3rd respectively)